#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 8 garden can support plants listed as Zones 1–8.
-You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
 Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it will likely even out as time passes.
+If you start your seeds later, it's not ideal, but it should even out as time passes.

 Plant Seeds Outside With Direct Sow